albertogg/albertogg.github.com/_posts/2014-05-13-installing-ruby-the-right-way-in-os-x-using-rbenv.md

 - [rbenv-gem-rehash](https://github.com/sstephenson/rbenv-gem-rehash): "Never run `rbenv rehash` again.
 This rbenv plugin automatically runs rbenv rehash every time you install or uninstall a gem."
 - [rbenv-vars](https://github.com/sstephenson/rbenv-vars): "This is a plugin for rbenv that lets you set global and project-specific environment variables before spawning Ruby processes."

-There are a buch of plugins you can look up by doing `brew search rbenv`, Googling or using Github search. **Remember that all the plugins where meant to be installed using git**.
+There are a bunch of plugins you can look up by doing `brew search rbenv`, Googling or using Github search. **Remember that all the plugins where meant to be installed using git**.

 ## Before the Ruby installation

 Before installing any Rubies ask yourself if you want support for LibYAML, Readline and OpenSSL outside of rbenv.
 Rbenv and its plugins are a mature ecosystem that can solve common caveats in the Ruby installation by downloading, installing and compiling your rubies with the latest OpenSSL, LibYAML and if available on your system, Readline.

 I like to install LibYAML apart from rbenv because if there's an update I can just upgrade it without having to recompile my Rubies again.
 I also like to Install Readline to use it instead of editline just to keep development and production Rubies the same and don't break things.
-Lets install those libraries with hombrew and see what happens:
+Lets install those libraries with Homebrew and see what happens:

 ```bash
 $ brew install libyaml readline openssl